Cy

 Only the state has the right to do this following a fair trial.
 The death penalty still exists in over 50 countries(though not all countries implement it).
 There have been no executionsin Britain since 1964 and it has now been abolished, although it remains a subject of debate.

-ARGUMENTS FOR THE DEATH PENALTYIt prevents murder and protects society from terrorists and serial murderers.
+It prevents murder and protects society from terrorists and serial murderers.
 It reflects some of the Old Testament statements and saves the country a lot of money!
-It closes the case for the family and helps them move forward. |
+It closes the case for the family and helps them move forward.

-ARGUEMENTS AGAINSTUnfortunately, innocent people have been wrongly punished and the situation cannot be put right.
+Unfortunately, innocent people have been wrongly punished and the situation cannot be put right.
 All life is holy and killing in the name of the country is not acceptable.
 The danger of life imprisonment should be enough to deter a murderer.
-Occasionally, a terrorist is seen as a martyr of execution. |
+Occasionally, a terrorist is seen as a martyr of execution.

 CHRISTIONS AND THE DEATH PENALTY